artwork by first grade student

 - Connect residencies and performances to classroom learning themes.

 The Glencoe Art Show

-This year the show will be at the STEAM night on Friday, May 17th in our gym.
+This year the show will be at the STEAM night on Friday, May 15th.
 Each student selects two favorite art pieces to be displayed in the Café for a one night showing.
 Parents, relatives, neighbors, and friends are encouraged to come.
 It’s a very special night for our students to show off their work.

 artwork by Kindergarten student

 Without parent volunteers, there would not be an art program at Glencoe.
 "Thank you" to all of our wonderful, dedicated, and enthusiastic parent volunteers that make this program so successful.
 Our community appreciates all that you do for our children and the time that you give.